psibm/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial-1.md

 pprint(results)
 ```
 #### Mean Average Precision Output
 Amelia can see that the performance is indeed valid as the MAP on the five test images is 1.
+The value of 1 means that the outputs are 100% aligned to the "ground truth" of the data set.

 ```python Benign evaluation:
 {'classes': tensor([ 1,  2,  3,  6,  8, 10, 15, 28, 35, 36, 77], dtype=torch.int32),